 If you can’t afford to pay your owed income tax amount, you might be feeling overwhelmed by the thought of fines and penalties.
 Fortunately, working with the Internal Revenue Service (IRS) to resolve your outstanding back taxes doesn’t have to be daunting or stressful.
 In this post, we’ll share some of the most popular IRS payment plans and how they can provide practical solutions for conquering your upcoming tax payments.

 What is an IRS Payment Plan?

-An IRS payment plan is similar to other types of payment plans that allow you to pay off an existing balance or outstanding debt over time, as opposed to paying a lump sum immediately.
-Payment plans are useful when you are short on cash assets ...
+An IRS payment plan is similar to other types of payment plans that allow you to pay off an existing balance or outstanding back taxes over time, as opposed to paying a lump sum immediately.
+Payment plans are useful when you are short on ...

 Case study reports are not necessarily representative of typical results that consumers may achieve.
 Individual results vary based on circumstances.
 Please read the important disclaimer at the end of this document.

 Making the right phone call turned Nick’s life and finances around

 “You’ve gotta help me!
 “They’re threatening to take my whole paycheck!
 I’m a truck driver and I can’t afford to pay them all that money right now!”With these words – and one very smart phone call – Nick set himself on a path that would preserve his livelihood and settle his back taxes.It was the evening of March 14, 2014.
 A night Nick will remember forever.
 He shut his P.O. box, hands trembling with anger and ...